andyyPark/andyyPark/README.md

 -->

 # About Me
-I am a third year Ph.D.
+I am a fourth year Ph.D.
 Candidate in Physics in the [McWilliams Center for Cosmology](https://www.cmu.edu/cosmology/) at Carnegie Mellon University.

 I work on cosmology using imaging surveys, weak gravitational lensing, and statistical inference.
 I am a member of the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/) focusing on shear estimation and cosmic shear.